TABLE OF CONTENTS

 In the US, property taxes can typically be deducted up to a certain limit when using itemized deductions.
 The IRS allows homeowners to write off state and local property taxes on their federal returns, but you must itemize your deductions rather than taking the standard deduction.

-The general cap on how much you can deduct is $10,000 per year or $5,000 if you’re married and filing taxes separately.
+The general cap on how much you can deduct from state and local taxes, including property taxes, is $10,000 per year or $5,000 if you’re married and filing taxes separately.

 Properties Eligible For Tax Deduction